varlabz/dumsum/README.md

    - Add a network route from the container to your host machine using `--add-host`.
    - Mount the local `./data` directory into the container at `/app/data`.
    - Replace `GROQ_API_KEY` with key from https://console.groq.com/keys (it's free)
+   - Replace `OPENAI_API_KEY` with key from https://platform.openai.com/api-keys (not free, but it uses very cheap model)

 ### Obtaining a GitHub Authentication Token
 If you don’t already have a GitHub authentication token, follow these steps: